Covering The Gaps

 The course format includes multiple opportunities for interactive discussions, with one session on human germline genetic engineering and a more structured debate on a controversial topic to be chosen by the course participants.

-This first course will be virtual only and will occupy two full days in October 2024.
+This first course took place online in October 2024 and was a huge success.
+The second course will also be virtual only and will occupy two full days in November 2025.
 We hope that future iterations may be hybrid.

 Programme

-Please note that all times are in CET (GMT+1) and not CEST (Central European and British Summer Time both end on Sunday 27th)
+Please note that all times are in CET (GMT+1).

 09.00 | Welcome and introduction Ice breaking session who we are, what we do aim to achieve with this course | Francesca Forzano and Angus Clarke |